 The brief: the cornerstone of your project

 All successful projects rest on the firm foundation of a comprehensive brief.
-The purpose of this document is to define not only your overarching objectives and needs, but also the scope of the project and timeline for its implementation.
+The purpose of this document is to define not only your overarching objectives and needs but also the scope of the project and the timeline for its implementation.

 Your brief should include: